openml/server-api/docs/contributing/index.md

 ### Bug reports

-When you encounter an issue using or deploying the Python-based REST API, the first is to search our [issue tracker](https://github.com/openml/server-api/issues) to see if others have already reported the issue.
+When you encounter an issue using or deploying the Python-based REST API, the first step is to search our [issue tracker](https://github.com/openml/server-api/issues) to see if others have already reported the issue.
 If this is the case, please indicate that you encountered the issue by leaving a :+1: on the issue.
-Feel free to leave a comment if you have additional information that may be useful to fix the bug.
+Feel free to leave a comment if you have additional information that may be useful to track down or fix the bug.

 If the bug has not been reported before, please open a new issue to report it.
 When you open a bug report, please include: